DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-11/atmos-movies/_index.md

 ![](automatic.png)

 {{% note %}}
-Consequently, the Atmos rendering tool, which automatic- ally derives 5.1 and 7.1 versions from an original Atmos mix, challenges the ways in which mixers author their work and maintain competitive artistic identities.
-As film sound mixing has become more dependent on the specialized knowledge of digital formats and platforms, and as mixers have been tasked with consolidating and balancing more sound elements in novel ways, Dolby has conflated technical control with creative control.
+Consequently, the Atmos rendering tool, which automatically derives 5.1 and 7.1 versions from an original Atmos mix,** challenges the ways in which mixers author their work and maintain competitive artistic identities.** As film sound mixing has become more dependent on the specialized knowledge of digital formats and platforms, and as mixers have been tasked with consolidating and balancing more sound elements in novel ways, Dolby has conflated technical control with creative control.

 Stuart Bowling maintains that Dolby’s rendering algorithm creates a duplicate copy of the mixer’s “true intent” and downsizes it for theaters with different loudspeaker configurations; hence the promotional tagline, “Author Once, Optimize Everywhere” (Dolby Laboratories 2012).
-In fact, the renderer reworks a mixer’s workflow to create a 5.1/7.1 output by “intelli- gently [using] the surround speakers in the theatre to their best effect” (Dolby Laboratories 2013a: 10).
+In fact, the renderer reworks a mixer’s workflow to create a 5.1/7.1 output by “intelligently [using] the surround speakers in the theatre to their best effect” (Dolby Laboratories 2013a: 10).
 Its algorithm essentially finds a way to position audio objects according to the “speakers that are present, rather than necessarily being output to a physical channel” (8).

 according to Dolby senior platform manager Nicolas Tsingos, the algorithm “basically selects the most appropriate set of speakers, and plays the sound from those speakers” (quoted in Dayal 2012). **But, given its automated “selection” process, the renderer has the potential to reduce a mixer’s ability to control how his or her work is translated from one format to another.**